 dotnet test - .NET test driver used to execute unit tests.

 dotnet test command launches the test runner console application specified for a project.
 The test runner executes the tests defined for a unit test framework (for example, MSTest, NUnit, or xUnit) and reports the success or failure of each test.
 If all tests are successful, the test runner returns 0 as an exit code; otherwise if any test fails, it returns 1.
 The test runner and the unit test library are packaged as NuGet packages and are restored as ordinary dependencies for the project.

-Test projects also must specify the test runner.
-This is specified using an ordinary
+Test projects specify the test runner using an ordinary

 <PackageReference> element, as seen in the following sample project file:

-Specifies a path to the test project.
-If omitted, it defaults to current directory.
+Path to the test project.
+If not specified, it defaults to current directory.